-Community & Southern Holdings, Inc. Notes to Consolidated Financial Statements For the Years Ended December 31, 2013 and 2012
+Community & Southern Holdings, Inc. Notes to Consolidated Financial Statements For the Years Ended December 31, 2013 and 2012 (In thousands of dollars, except share data)

 On July 20, 2012, the Company purchased substantially all of the assets and assumed substantially all of the deposits and other borrowings of Georgia Trust Bank ("GTB") from the FDIC, as Receiver of GTB, in order to expand the Company's banking presence in Georgia.
 GTB operated two commercial banking branches in north metro Atlanta, Georgia.
 GTB was placed into receivership with the FDIC upon its closure by the Georgia Department of Banking and Finance.